1964 New York Mets season

-The 1964 New York Mets season was the third regular season for the Mets.
-They went 53–109 and finished 10th in the NL, 40 games behind the World Series Champion St. Louis Cardinals.
+The New York Mets played their third regular season in 1964.
+They went 53–109 and finished tenth in the National League, 40 games behind the World Series Champion St. Louis Cardinals.
 They were managed by Casey Stengel.
 They played home games at Shea Stadium, which opened on April 17 of that year.
+This was Stengel's final full season as manager.